Last updated: May 20, 2025

 Analysis

-The Protection of Health Act and the Ministry of Health regulations require warnings on all unit packaging of smoked and smokeless tobacco products.
+The law requires warnings on unit packaging of smoked and smokeless tobacco products.

 The law meets FCTC Art.
-11 with respect to warnings on unit packaging and labeling.
+11 with respect to warning labels on unit packaging.

 Yes